clokep/relapse/docs/development/dependencies.md

 ## Check the version of poetry with `poetry --version`.

-The minimum version of poetry supported by Synapse is 1.3.2.
+The minimum version of poetry supported by Relapse is 1.3.2.

 It can also be useful to check the version of `poetry-core` in use.
 If you've installed `poetry` with `pipx`, try `pipx runpip poetry list | grep